-|You can perform most data processing tasks directly on our console at https://console.treasuredata.com.|
+|You can perform most data processing tasks directly on TD Console at https://console.treasuredata.com.|

-Data Processing Options
+Data Processing Engine Option

+- Hive for large or complex batch workloads.
 Hive is a MapReduce-based SQL engine.
 This engine is really powerful when you do large data processing and heavy JOINs.
 Often used for ETL or sessionization.

 After establishing your data transfer, you can manage data input as a job.